Civil War Partner Opportunities

 Civil War Co-op Advertising

-One of the Division's most affordable and successful annual Civil War focused Co-Op advertising programs with Civil War Traveler is transitioning from a printed publication to an online focused display ad program for 2012-2013.
+One of Visit North Carolina's most affordable and successful annual Civil War focused Co-Op advertising programs with Civil War Traveler is transitioning from a printed publication to an online focused display ad program for 2012-2013.
 This change reflects Civil War Traveler's decision to no longer produce the print version.
 Partners interested in the program will now receive a full year of exposure (June 2012 - May 2013) on CivilWarTraveler.com within their main North Carolina pages, in addition to inclusion in their monthly eNewsletters.
 In 2011, the site received more than 800,000 visits and generated more than 3,500 leads for North Carolina partners.

 |Civil War Traveler.com